mrlacey/enamel/README.md

     <Label Text="three hundred" />
 ```

+Nested loops are supported but will require the use of different identifiers to avoid unexpected results.
 #### Generating multiple files

 An attempt to consider the future evolution of XAML would be incomplete without exploring the possibility of also incorporating C# code within the file.